Oplax Hopf Algebras: Oplax bimonoids and Hopf monoids

 and all 2-cells $1_\atpd\odot\tau_1$, $\tau_2\odot1_\atpd$, $\tau_1\odot1_{1_M}$ and $1_{1_M}\odot\tau_2$ are invertible.

 The above says that $\atpd\odot 1_M\odot \atpd\cong\atpd$ and $1_M\odot\atpd\odot 1_M\cong 1_M$ via specific 2-isomorphisms.

-\begin{definition} An \emph{oplax Hopf monoid} in a monoidal 2-category $\Kk$ is an oplax bimonoid with an oplax antipode.
+\begin{definition} An \emph{oplax Hopf monoid} in a monoidal bicategory $\Kk$ is an oplax bimonoid with an oplax antipode.
 A \emph{morphism} of oplax Hopf monoids is an oplax bimonoid morphism which preserves the antipode. \end{definition}

-We obtain a category $\sf{OplHopf}(\Kk)$ of oplax Hopf monoids and morphisms between them, with a faithful forgetful functor to $\Comon_\opl(\Mon_\opl(\Kk))$ of oplax bimonoids.
-It follows from \cref{uniquenesslaxinverse} that the antipode is essentially unique when it exists; hence `being Hopf' is a property on oplax bimonoids and not structure.
+Notice that from \cref{uniquenesslaxinverse} it follows that the antipode is essentially unique when it exists; hence `being Hopf' is a property on oplax bimonoids and not structure.
+We obtain a (bi)category $\sf{OplHopf}(\Kk)$ of oplax Hopf monoids and morphisms between them, with a faithful forgetful functor to $\OplBimon(\Kk)$ of oplax bimonoids.
+Moreover, \cref{prop:Fpreserves} extends to the case of oplax Hopf monoids as follows.